syncfusion-content/blazor-docs/blazor/common/ignore-script-isolation.md

+---
+layout: post
+title: Ignore script isolation in Blazor - Syncfusion
+description: Learn here about that how to enable the ignore script isolation process in the Syncfusion Blazor Components
+platform: Blazor
+component: Common
+documentation: ug
+---

 # Ignore script isolation

 The Syncfusion Blazor Provides an optional support to refer the component scripts externally from the application end to increase initial load performance.
 If `IgnoreScriptIsolation` is set to `true` in `AddSyncfusionBlazor()`, the Syncfusion Blazor components will disable the built-in script isolation and use application-level scripts.